 If a tenant does excessive damage to the corporation's property or the common property or if the tenant is a danger to or is intimidating the owners or other renters, the corporation can go to the Court of Queen's Bench for an order requiring the tenant to move out.
-The tenancy will end when the Court of Queen's Bench orders the tenant to leave.
+The tenancy will end when the court orders the tenant to leave.